-1.4 SURVEY PERIOD
+SURVEY PERIOD

-The survey will cover practically the whole year in order to ensure a continuous recording of household consumption and expenditures and changes occurring thereof.

-The year has however been divided into cycles instead of months.
-Eleven cycles of 33 days each have been planned for the urban sector while 22 cycles of 16 days each have been earmarked for the rural sector.
+The survey will be spread over a 12-months period in order to ensure a continuous recording of household consumption and expenditures and changes occurring thereof.
+The year has been divided into 10 cycles of 36 days each.
+Interviews will be conducted on the first 35 days of each cycle while the 36th day is used for travelling by the team to the next set of EAs.

 Eleven teams will be involved in the data collection.
-The purpose of the eleventh team is to afford each of the 10 regular teams the opportunity to take 1 cycle off as annual leave.
+The purpose of the eleventh team is to afford each of the 10 regular teams the opportunity to take 1 month off as annual leave.
 The leave arrangements will be such that there will always be 10 teams at work.